-Explanatory Statement: Remuneration Tribunal (Specified Statutory Offices - Remuneration and Allowances) Determination 2020
+Explanatory Statement: Remuneration Tribunal (Remuneration and Allowances for Holders of Part-time Public Office) Determination 2021

 1. The Remuneration Tribunal Act 1973 (the Act) establishes the Remuneration Tribunal (the Tribunal) as an independent statutory authority responsible for reporting on and determining the remuneration, allowances and entitlements of key Commonwealth office holders.
 These include Judges of Federal Courts and most full-time and part-time holders of public offices, including Specified Statutory Offices.
 An additional function of the Tribunal is to determine a classification structure for Principal Executive Offices and the terms and conditions applicable to each classification within the structure.